Krometen/SpringServerFor3C/README.md

 # SpringServer
 Server for sharing files on the Spring Boot with template logic.
 # Technology stack
-Spring Boot, JUnit, Hibernate, JPA, PostgreSQL.
+Spring Boot, JUnit, Hibernate, JPA.
 # Methods
 1. /Upload file to the server.
 2. /GetNamesOfAllFiles.